IntroCSCI/colorvisionproject-ljaltman/README.md

 ### Variables and Data Types

 **filename**: filename is a user-input string.
-When prompted, the user should input the name of the file they want to open.
+When prompted, the user should input the name of the file they want to open and analyze.

 **line**: string data is pulled from the file line by line and assigned to this variable.
 One line at a time is analyzed to locate a color in hexadecimal format.